Glitch-loop/multiagent/README.md

-# What is a multiagent system?
+# What is a multiagent system? :robot:
 A multiagent system is a system compouse for many "agents" that interarct between themselves and are in a same enviroment.

 ## The multiagent systems are conformed by: